 Miss Dobbie followed her aunt into the library profession and recognised the need to foster women's writing in the community and so established the Awards through her will.

 Since the inception of the Kibble Literary Awards in 1994, many of Australia's leading women writers have received prizes, each benefiting from Nita Dobbie's foresight and vision.

-Perpetual is one of the largest managers of private charitable and philanthropic foundations in Australia, with over $2 billion in funds under management, as at 28 February 2014.
-Perpetual manages more than 960 charitable trusts and endowments which support cultural, medical, social, environmental, religious and educational causes.
+Perpetual is one of the largest managers of private charitable and philanthropic foundations in Australia, with $2.1 billion in funds under management, as at 30 June 2014.
+Perpetual manages more than 990 charitable trusts and endowments which support cultural, medical, social, environmental, religious and educational causes.
 Visit our website for more information about how we can help set up a charitable trust.